 1 new imported COVID-19 case reported in Shanghai

-The new patient is a Slovak who arrived at the Shanghai Pudong International Airport on February 13.
+The new patient is a Chinese studying in the United States who arrived at the Shanghai Pudong International Airport on February 27.

-Of all the 371 local cases, 357 have been discharged upon recovery and seven are hospitalized.
+Of all the 371 local cases, 359 have been discharged upon recovery and five are hospitalized.
 There have been so far seven local fatalities.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.